 There is also good evidence that vitamin D reduces the risk of viral infections.
 Influenza is more common in winter for two reasons: cold temperatures and low solar UVB doses and vitamin D production.
 A randomized controlled trial on Japanese school children found that those taking 1100 IU/d vitamin D3 had about one-third the rate of type A influenza as those taking 200 IU/d.
 Type A influenza is the most common type of influenza, such as the A/H1N1 influenza during the 1918-19 pandemic influenza and the recent “swine flu” epidemic.
 This reduction is similar to the effectiveness of influenza vaccination.

 Both observational and randomized controlled trials have found that vitamin D reduces risk of acute respiratory infections.

 There is also mounting evidence that vitamin D is beneficial for those with HIV/AIDS through strengthening the innate immune system.

 So, what should one do regarding vitamin D to reduce the risk of bacterial and viral infections?
 Based on several studies, one should aim for vitamin D blood levels above 30 ng/ml or for better protection above 40 ng/ml.
-To achieve these levels takes anywhere from 1000 to 4000 IU/d vitamin D3, depending on amount of UVB exposure and weight.
+Achieving these levels takes anywhere from 1000 to 4000 IU/d vitamin D3, depending on the amount of UVB exposure and weight.